 Aside from a business bank account, your business may also benefit from other forms of financing.
 These include the following:

 - Business credit cards.
-Business credit cards are linked to your small business bank account.
-They can help you earn points for business purchases and keep your business’s expenses separate from your personal expenses.
+Business credit cards can help you earn points for business purchases and keep your business’s expenses separate from your personal expenses.

 - Niche accounts.
 Some banks will offer tailored accounts for certain industries like agriculture or online sales.
 These can give you access to special perks that are designed for the needs of your particular sector.